- BMusEd, Music Education, Temple University, 1981

 - PhD, Musicology, University of Chicago, 1993

-Timothy H. Steele is associate professor of music and chair of the music department at Calvin College, where he teaches music history and theory.
+Timothy H. Steele is associate professor of music in the music program at Calvin University, where he teaches music history and theory.
 He is a founding member and past president of the Society for Christian Scholarship in Music and was director of the Christian Voices in Musicology Study Group.
 His musicological research focuses on Latin psalmody of the Renaissance and Genevan Psalmody in twentieth-century Hungary.

 Selected Publications & Scholarly Presentations